AdrianOsak/100_days_of_code/README.md

 ## 25th day 06.06.2023

 Today was pretty effective day.
 I made 2 projects from fCC, one was about codeing Ferris Wheel, it was mostly about animation in CSS, and second was to code a Penguin, which was focused on CSS.
 Then I almost finished to build Portfolio.
 I need to add media queries and some effects to links.

+## 26th day 07.06.2023

+Today I added media queries and some effects to links in Portfolio project and I finished it.
+What gave me Responsive Web Design Certification on freeCodeCamp.org.
+Then I moved to next section on fCC on to JavaScript Algorithms and Data Structure Certification and started with basic JavaScript.